clustergarage/janus/README.md

 ## Purpose

 The files that build the [documentation](https://clustergarage.io/janus/) are hosted and maintained here.
 Configuration files are hosted in order to be linked as raw YAML that can be `apply`ed to your running cluster.
-In addition to those, a suite of common examples that allow you to familiarize yourself with how to set up watchers on common applications in both vanilla Kubernetes as well as OpenShift variants.
+In addition to those, a suite of common examples that allow you to familiarize yourself with how to set up guards on common applications in both vanilla Kubernetes as well as OpenShift variants.

 ## Configuration Files